SEND (Special Educational Needs and Disabilities) - Supporting every child in our school

-- Reading and writing (e.g. dyslexia)
+- Reading and writing (e.g., dyslexia)

-- Maths (e.g. dyscalculia)
+- Maths (e.g., dyscalculia)

-- Movement and coordination (e.g. dyspraxia)
+- Movement and coordination (e.g., dyspraxia)

-- Understanding things (e.g. speech and language)
+- Understanding things (e.g., speech and language)

 - Physical needs

 These children are regarded as requiring SEN Support and may require additional support from school-based experts to deliver tightly focused and effective interventions to support learning.
 Sometimes the staff working with these pupils will receive advice or support from outside specialists.
-Where additional support is required, an Individual Learning Plan (ILP) is drawn up by the class teacher to help the parent and the school identify the child's needs and to target areas of particular difficulty.
+Where a high level of additional support is required, an Individual Learning Plan (ILP) is drawn up by the class teacher to help the parent and the school identify the child's needs and to target areas of difficulty.
 It should show the steps that are to be taken to support the child's learning and set a date for reviewing progress.

 The ILP should give details of:

-- learning targets for the child to reach in a given time
+- learning targets for the child to reach

 - who will support the child and how that support will be organised